CHIRAG3899/Data-Engineering-Project/Airflow/Setup_Airflow.md

 4. It could be overwhelming to see a lot of services in here.
    But this is only a quick-start template, and as you proceed you'll figure out which unused services can be removed.
-   Eg. [Here's](docker-compose-nofrills.yml) a no-frills version of that template.

 5. **Docker Build**: